Crown land: Barbados

-When it was a commonwealth realm, in Barbados, the term crown land extended to all land that is under the control or ownership of The Crown (a.k.a. the Government).
+When it was a Commonwealth realm, in Barbados, the term Crown land extended to all land that is under the control or ownership of the Crown (the government).
 This could also pertain to land seized by the government, (either through eminent domain or due to criminal activity), or toward lands with backed taxes.
-The term Crown lands had been used in relation to government owned farms, beaches, and other land areas also maintained by the National Housing Corporation.
-The Government did not allow private ownership of Barbados' 97 km of coastal beaches in the country, and all areas below the high-tide watermark in the country were considered specifically as "Crown land".
+The term 'Crown lands' had been used in relation to government owned farms, beaches, and other land areas also maintained by the National Housing Corporation.
+The government did not allow private ownership of Barbados' 97 km of coastal beaches in the country, and all areas below the high-tide watermark in the country were considered specifically as "Crown land".

 After 30 November 2021, Barbados had transitioned to a republic, replacing the Monarchy of Barbados with a president as head of state.
-This caused all crown lands to become state lands instead.
-Effectively in practice, however, functions of state lands remained the same as crown lands.
+This caused all Crown lands to become state lands instead.
+Effectively in practice, however, functions of state lands remained the same as Crown lands.